Artokrr/Russian-STT-script/README.md

 # Russian Speech-to-Text (STT) Script
 This Python script uses the pre-trained XLSR-53 ↗ model from Hugging Face to perform Speech-to-Text (STT) conversion on Russian audio files in .wav format.
 The script looks for .wav files in a specified folder and decrypts them into Russian text.
+Also looks for profanities

 # Installation
 Clone this repository to your local machine.